brianetoon/brian-toon-portfolio/content/projects/lambdoge/index.md

 position: 4
 ---

-I created a landing page for a community-driven web comic series using Vue and GSAP.
-My goal was to make the page fun, engaging, and easy to use, drawing readers into the series and encourage them to become part of the community.
+I got an opportunity to create a landing page for a web comic series.
+My goal was to make the page fun, engaging, and easy to use, drawing readers into the series and encouraging them to become part of the community.